snoberyman/canny-detector/README.md

 - **Multi-threading**: One dedicated thread handles real-time frame capture from the camera, while two additional threads process frames using different image processing algorithms.
 - **Smart poointers**: Clean thread management with shared and unique pointers.
 - **Real-Time processing**: Achieves 30 frames per second (FPS) capture and processing.
 Frames are captured from the camera, processed in parallel, and sent to Electron's main thread.
-- **Uses several alorithms**: Supports several image processing algorithms such as Canny, Sobel, and Laplacian.
+- **Uses several algorithms**: Supports several image processing algorithms such as Canny, Sobel, and Laplacian.
 The user can select which algorithm to apply to the frames in real-time through the UI.
 - **Control algorithms parameters**: Enables the user to adjust the parameters of the image processing algorithms in real-time via the user interface.
 - **Real-Time transmission with WebSocket**: A WebSocket server is used to transmit processed frames in real-time from the main thread to a rendering thread on the client-side.
 This provides low-latency communication for live video feed updates.
 - **Log messages**: Displays informative log messages throughout the application to reflect the current status.